 - Canada Day at Waterfront Park – Canada Day is celebrated in North Vancouver on July 1st at Waterfront Park.
 It’s a free event that includes family-friendly activities and live entertainment.

 - Caribbean Days Festival – the Lower Mainland’s Caribbean community hosts a free 2-day festival showcasing Caribbean music, culture and food at Waterfront Park in late July.
 The festivities also include a colourful and lively parade down Lonsdale Avenue and along Esplanade.

 - Fun City Festival – a giant 1000-foot water slide gets set up down the middle of Lonsdale Avenue for a weekend in July or August.
 During the event there is also live music and other activities at the Shipyards.

 - Shipyards Summer Sessions Concerts – free live music takes place at Shipbuilders’ Square on Saturday evenings in July and August.

 - Pride at the Pier – a LBGQT-themed event at Shipbuilders’ Square in late July or early August.

-- Shipped Waterfront Festival – Lower Lonsdale hosts a great music festival and street party in August.
+- Shipyards Festival – Lower Lonsdale hosts a great music festival and street party in September.
 The event features DJ music, live entertainment, an artisan market and lots of family-friendly activities.

 - Polish Festival – the North Shore’s Polish community hosts a free festival at the Shipyards in early September.
 It includes a few food vendors, live entertainment and a couple of thousand attendees.